What Is the Difference Between a Cost-Plus and Fixed-Price Contract?

 I adopt that passage as an accurate statement of the law of construction extras.
 Where an owner has knowledge that extra work is being done and fails to object, but is passive, he is deemed to be acquiescing and is thus liable to pay the contractor for that work.

 The law is clear that extra work entitling the contractor to additional payment must be work which is substantially different from, and wholly outside the scope of the work contemplated in the contract: see Ron's Trenching & Hauling Ltd. v.
 Estevan (City) (1985), 11 C.L.R.
 148 (Sask.
 Q.B.) at paras.
 8-9, citing with approval Goldsmith, Canadian Building Contracts (3rd ed., 1983), p.
 83.

 A fixed-price contract involves a specified amount of payment that is independent on the amount of resources or time expended in performing the contract.
 Stated simply, a fixed-price contract is a contract in which the required final price is the price originally set without variance.
 The payment required is as per the final price agreed at the outset of the contract.
 Fixed-price contracts work when the costs are well known in advance and thus predictable with reasonable accuracy.

 A cost-plus contract, also known as a cost reimbursement contract, is intended to include the costs of performing the contract plus a specified profit (usually a percentage).
-A cost-plus contract arrangement is often used with government contracts to put cost over-run risks on the buyer (government).
-This is especially common for contracts involving innovative projects with untested or undeveloped technologies such as new military equipment where an estimate failure may lead to costs greatly exceeding the financial capacity of the contractor.
+A cost-plus contract arrangement is often used with government contracts to put cost over-run risks onto the buyer (government).
+This is especially common for contracts involving innovative projects with untested or undeveloped technologies such as new military equipment where an estimate failure may lead to costs greatly exceeding the financial capacity of the producer.